mu-ni/memo/bq/a.md

 2. "How would you introduce AWS in an elevator pitch?"
 3. "What is the worst mistake you ever made?"
-I didn't make any mistake with serious consequence
+I didn't make any mistake with serious result

 8. "Do you know our CEO?
 How do you pronounce his name?"  - Jeff Bezos
 15. "Describe what happens in your browser as soon as you hit enter after writing a URL in the address bar."
 17. "Walk me through how Amazon Kindle books would be priced."